apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ## 4. Reference-level explanation

-In this section, we introduce the underlying techniques for the automation system to extract and explore the design space.
+This section introduces the underlying techniques for the automation system to extract and explore the design space.
 The figure below briefly illustrates the workflow of the system:

 ![meta-schedule-workflow](../resources/meta-schedule-workflow.png)